Townforge is a blockchain based game where you create buildings which will provide you with income.

 Producing buildings (stonecutter, sawmill, kiln, smelter, workforce) do not get treasury payouts.
 Instead, they consume some resources (stone, wood) and produce more resources.
 Those resources are needed to build other buildings.
 While it is possible to buy those resources directly from the game's supply, those prices are dear, and players with those producing buildings will offer better value.

 Buildings may be demolished.
-Demolishing a building removes all blocks from its 3D representation, and resets the type to none.
+Demolishing a building removes all blocks from its 3D representation, and resets the role to empty.
 Another building may then be constructed on the flag.
 The owner recovers 20% of the blocks in the original budget (whether they were used in the 3D representation or not).
+Any items assigned to the flag other than labour and constructed materials are moved back to the player's inventory.

 If a building owner does not have enough money to pay the tax for a plot of land, this plot of land will disappear, along with any building on it.
 The land is then free to be bought by another player.
 Similarly, if a building falls to 0 repair condition, it will disappear (the land remains the owner's property).
 It is therefore in the player's interest to ensure buildings are repaired in time, and to keep enough balance to meet land tax requirements.
 Repairing a building costs labour and materials.
 If a building's repair level falls below 70%, its efficiency starts decreasing.
 Above 70%, no ill effects apply.
 To disincentivize constant repair spam, repairing a building in 99% condition or better costs as much as repairing it from 99%.